 Eon Productions was facing a crisis of its own as Saltzman, one of the co-producers of the James Bond movie franchise, had found himself in financial difficulty after several financial investments that had failed to reach fruition.
 By the end of 1975, desperate to avoid bankruptcy, Saltzman sold his shares in the series to United Artists and retired from the film industry, leaving Broccoli to oversee the future of 007.
 Sean Connery, who had grown tired of the role, had initially stepped down after the release of You Only Live Twice and had been replaced by George Lazenby for On Her Majesty’s Secret Service, but a lukewarm response to his performance was enough to convince the producers that Connery was too important to the franchise.

-Lorenzo Semple Jr., a veteran of the 1960s Batman series, was chosen as the writer who would adapt Thunderball into a new screenplay, far-removed from the 1965 feature of the same name.
-Much like the Eon’s Thunderball, however, McClory’s remake, Never Say Never Again, would prove to be a difficult script to develop and would still be rewritten even as shooting commenced.
-Irvin Kershner, who had already proven that he could direct a superior sequel with 1980′s The Empire Strikes Back, was brought on as director, despite Schwartzman criticising him to his slow pace.
+Lorenzo Semple Jr., a veteran of the 1960s Batman series, was chosen as the writer to adapt Thunderball into a new screenplay, far-removed from the 1965 feature of the same name.
+Much like the Eon’s Thunderball, however, McClory’s remake Never Say Never Again would prove to be a difficult script to develop and was still being rewritten even as shooting commenced.
+Irvin Kershner, having proved that he could direct a superior sequel with 1980′s The Empire Strikes Back, was brought on as director, despite Schwartzman criticising him due to his slow pace.